hisl6802/ClusteringToolbox/README.md

-# Ensemble Clustering ombined with Clustering Optimization.
+# Ensemble Clustering combined with Clustering Optimization.
 ### Please contact me by email hislopbrady@gmail.com with any questions